stavtsob/Dolibarr-Kimai-Merger/README.md

 Purpose

-The purpose of TimeTracker is to allow employee users to record their work time on a specific task on the Kimai platform, and the time recorded to spend on Dolibarr so that the Dolibarr supervisor can control it.
+The purpose of TimeTracker is to allow employee users to record their work time on a specific task on the Kimai platform, and the time recorded to be logged as Dolibarr timesheet so that the Dolibarr supervisor can control it.

 Implementation